eerohele/blog.flowthing.me/posts/repl.markdown

   :eval (fn [name] (printf "Hello, %s!\n" name)))
 ```

-If you're already sitting on a REPL and run that code, you will find yourself sitting on a new REPL that will ask you for your name and never give up.
+If you execute that code in an existing Clojure REPL, you will find yourself in a new REPL that will commence a sustained inquiry regarding your name.

 That REPLs can nest like [Matryoshka dolls](https://en.wikipedia.org/wiki/Matryoshka_doll) requires that the input of the R in the top-level REPL (the outermost doll) be unadorned with any sort of framing carrying (usually) metadata related to the code.
 That is, the input to R must be: